 Located on England’s South East coast, around 2 and a half hours from London, the historic fishing town of Rye has been synonymous with beachside holidays.
 It’s the perfect weekend away from London and we’ll show you why the Playden Oasts Inn is one of the best and most unique places to stay in Rye.

-The history of Oast houses
+The history of Oast Houses

 Dotted throughout the East Sussex and Kent Countryside you will see traditional oast houses.
-With their cylindrical walls and conical roofs, they are both a unique and beautiful site that is special to the area.
+With their cylindrical walls and conical roofs, they are both a unique and beautiful sight that is special to the area.

 Their cylindrical towers originally held large kiln like fires that were lit to dry the hops after picking.
 The large white chimes adorning the roundels, spun in the wind to allow the smoke from the fire to escape.
 These days most have been converted into homes or hotels, making for a fantastic opportunity to stay in a unique dwelling during your mini break.